horga83/shellChatGPT/README.md

 interpreter is not available in your system, run the script such as `bash ./chatgpt.sh` (consider adding an alias in your rc file).

-There should be equivalency of features under Ksh, Zsh, and Bash.
+There should be equivalency of features under Bash, Ksh and Zsh.
+The reccomended interpreter is Bash, followed by Ksh and then Zsh.

 However,
 Zsh cannot read a history file unless started in interactive mode,